golden2402/luau-component-manager/README.md

 end
 ```

 Be wary of memory accumulation if using this method.
-These functions will be dangling until the tag on that particular instance is removed.
+The destructor (see `[1]` in the sample above) will be dangling until the tag on that particular instance is removed or the tag environment is destroyed.